 May 22, 2011, Europe

-My grandfather, Rabbi Isaac Klein of blessed memory, enlisted at the age of 33, left his family and congregation and served as a chaplain on the European front.
-He wrote a book about his experiences during the war, "The Anguish and the Ecstasy of a Jewish Chaplain".
-He tells how he received many letters from his nephew, Willie Newman, and each time he wrote back.
+My grandfather, Rabbi Isaac Klein of blessed memory, enlisted at the age of 33, left his family and congregations and served as a chaplain on the European front.
+He wrote a book about his experiences during the war; "The Anguish and the Ecstasy of a Jewish Chaplain" He tells how he received many letters from his nephew, Willie Newman, and each time he wrote back.
 He even tried to find him.
-In each case he was too late; Willie's unit was moving so fast that my grandfathers' letters did not reach him.
-Willie wrote, "Uncle, why don't you write me?"
-Willie's mother said, "Isaac, write the kid!"
-Eventually all my grandfathers' letters came back in the order they were sent out, with the word "deceased" stamped upon them.
-Willie died thinking his uncle did not care enough to write.
+In each case he was too late; Willie's unit was moving so fast that my grandfather's letters did not teach him in time.
+Willie wrote, "Uncle, why don't you write to me?"
+Willie's mother wrote, "Isaac, write the kid!"
+Eventually all my grandfather's letters came back in the order they were sent out, with the word "deceased" stamped on each one.
+Willie died thinking his uncle did not care enough to write him.

 Fast forward, May 2011.
 It has been many years since the end of the war.
-I am in the Netherlands (known to some outsiders as "Holland") to teach Krav Maga,.
+I am in the Netherlands (known to outsiders as "Holland") to teach Krav Maga.
 We are all friends now.
-My students include Dutch, German, Belgians - we train together, we eat together, we laugh together and we even discuss the war.
-It is so difficult to imagine that just a few years ago we would have been shooting at each other.
+My students include Dutch, German, Belgians - we train together, we eat together, we laugh together and we discuss the war openly. it is so difficult to image that just a few years ago we would have been shooting at each other.

-I show this to my student, he gets emotional and says, "That settles it, we are going, we are going to find your cousin Willie."
+I show this to my students, he becomes emotional and says, "That settles it, we are going, we are going to find your cousin Willie."
 And so it will be.

 This Dutch family has already adopted three American graves in the American military cemetery in Margraten, Nederlands.
 They feel the European people owe the Americans a great deal.
 They take their young daughter Eva with them and teach her that someday she will inherit the honor of visiting these graves and bringing them flowers.
 During all our visits of historical sites Eva is with us, she is learning history first-hand, she is understanding her roots, not from a book but from touching the ground where history took place.

-When the day comes we pack up some food and head on our way.
+When the day comes we pack up some food and head out on our way.
 We stop at the flower shop to pick up some flowers for Willie.
 We drive.
-We see the beautiful country side, cows, (koeien) horses, (paarden) sheep (schapen).
+We see the beautiful countryside, cows (Koeien), horses (Paarden), sheep (schapen).
 The exit signs read "afrit" and "UIT" in Dutch.
-We cross the border into Germany.
-Everything is the same except the signs now read, "Ausfarht".
+We cross the the border into Germany.
+Everything is the same except the signs now read "Ausfarht".
 There are no guards, no security to be seen anywhere.
-We stop for coffee, I am finally getting the hang of the Dutch language and now it is back to German!
-Soon enough the signs will read "Sortie" (when we cross into Belgium).
+WE stop for coffee.
+I am finally getting the hang of the Dutch language and now it is back to German!
+Soon enough the signs will read "Sortie" (When we cross into Belgium).